flightaware/tohil/README.md

 You can import tohil into either a Tcl or Python parent interpreter.
 Doing so will create and initialise an interpreter for the corresponding language and define tohil's functions in both.

-Using tohil, Python code can call Tcl code at any time, and vice versa, and they can call "through" each other, i.e. Python can call Tcl code that calls Python code that calls Tcl code limited only by your machine's memory and your sanity (and the (settable) Python and Tcl recursion limits).
+Using tohil, Python code can call Tcl code at any time, and vice versa, and they can call "through" each other, i.e. Python can call Tcl code that calls Python code that calls Tcl code, limited only by your machine's memory and your sanity (and the (settable) Python and Tcl recursion limits).

 ### Accessing TCL From Python